fgauna12/fgauna12.github.io/_posts/2020-02-10-deploying-an-aks-cluster-through-terraform-cloud.md

 * `ARM_TENANT_ID` - The `tenant` of the first service principal
 * `ARM_CLIENT_SECRET` - The `password of the first service principal

+These environment variables are used by the Azure provider for Terraform.
+You can read more in-depth in [these docs](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html)

 ### Give it a go

 Queue up a plan.
 Confirm and apply.
 It will take several minutes.